jigamiller/unitymappingfactory/design.md

 * Domain and/or Entity classes will have a corresponding ViewModel
 * Domain and/or Entity classes cannot be registered in Unity
 * All mapping must take place in the Unity setup/bootstrapping
+* Mappings must be human readable and easy to understand for junior developers

 I realize that under the hood - the MappingFactory is actually implementing the [Service Locator](http://en.wikipedia.org/wiki/Service_locator_pattern) pattern (vs. true DI) which may be considered by some as an anti-pattern ([Mark Seemann - Service Locator is an Anti-Pattern](http://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/)); however, this extension abstracts out the Service Locator piece down to its most basic logic.
 This means first and foremost that it should allow you to plug-in a better solution if one is available.
 Also, it maintains a clear separation of concerns within the code (important to anyone following the [Single Responsibility Principle (SRP)](http://en.wikipedia.org/wiki/Single_responsibility_principle).